Economy of Equatorial Guinea: Economy overview

 Pre-independence Equatorial Guinea counted on cocoa production for hard currency earnings.
-In 1959 it had the highest per capita income of Africa which it still has, after several decades as one of the poorest countries in the world.
+In 1959, it had the highest per capita income of Africa which it still has, after several decades as one of the poorest countries in the world.

 The discovery of large oil reserves in 1996 and their subsequent exploitation have contributed to a dramatic increase in government revenue.
 As of 2004, Equatorial Guinea was the third-largest oil producer in Sub-Saharan Africa.
 Its oil production had then risen to 360000 oilbbl/d, up from 220000 oilbbl/d only two years earlier.

 Forestry, farming, and fishing are also major components of GDP.
 Subsistence farming predominates.
 Although pre-independence Equatorial Guinea counted on cocoa production for hard currency earnings, the neglect of the rural economy under successive regimes has diminished potential for agriculture-led growth.
 However, the government has stated its intention to reinvest some oil revenue into agriculture.
 A number of aid programs sponsored by the World Bank and the IMF have been cut off since 1993 because of corruption and mismanagement.
 No longer eligible for concessional financing because of large oil revenues, the government has been unsuccessfully trying to agree on a "shadow" fiscal management program with the World Bank and IMF.
 Businesses, for the most part, are owned by government officials and their family members.
 Undeveloped natural resources include titanium, iron ore, manganese, uranium, and alluvial gold (Mining in Equatorial Guinea).
 Growth remained strong in 2005 and 2006, led by oil.

 In greater depth

-Oil and gas exports have increased substantially and will drive the economy for years to come.
+Oil and gas exports have increased substantially.
 Real GDP growth reached 23% in 1999, and initial estimates suggested growth of about 15% in 2001, according to IMF 2001 forecast.
 Per capita income grew from about $1,000 in 1998 to about $2,000 in 2000.
 The energy export sector is responsible for this rapid growth.
 Oil production has increased from 81000 oilbbl/d to 210000 oilbbl/d between 1998 and early 2001.
 There is ongoing additional development of existing commercially viable oil and gas deposits as well as new exploration in other offshore concessions.